 For OpenNMS is difficult, we observe an old graphic style of the beginning of the century.
 We have to highlight Zabbix on the “dashboards” and Pandora FMS has the same feature but not as eye-catching.
 Where Pandora FMS really stands out is in the graphics system, exportable in PDF and oriented for delivery to the top management or executives of the company.

-Finally, remember that if you have more than 100 devices to monitor, you can contact the Pandora FMS team through the following form: https://pandorafms.com/contact/
+And remember that if you have to monitor more than 100 devices you can also enjoy a 30 days FREE DEMO of Pandora FMS Enterprise.
+Get it here.